garrandall/popular-music-data/tracks/welcome-to-heartlight-kenny-loggins.md

 Burnin' like a beacon in the night
 O welcome to heartlight

-Chorus

 Can you feel the love that's in my heart
 Can't you see the flame we've got to start
 Burnin' like a beacon in the night
 O welcome to heartlight

-Oh oooh heart of light
+Oh oh heart of light
-Oh oooh heart of light
+Oh oh heart of light
-Oh oooh heart of light
+Oh oh heart of light
-Oh oooh heart of light
+Oh oh heart of light
-Oh oooh heart of light
+Oh oh heart of light
-Oh oooh heart of light
+Oh oh heart of light
-Oh oooh heart of light
+Oh oh heart of light
-Oh oooh heart of light
+Oh oh heart of light
-Oh oooh heart of light
+Oh oh heart of light
-Oh oooh heart of light
+Oh oh heart of light
 Oh welcome to heartlight

-(Kids continue to sing "Oh oooh heart of light"...)
+(Kids continue to sing "Oh oh heart of light"...)
 While Kenny ad libs...
 Heart of light, Heart of light...